mjsonofharry/replay/README.md

 player1_state_lookup[101] == [False, False, False, False, False, False, False, False, False, False, False, False, True, False, False, True, False, True]
 ```

 The Boolean flag indices correspond with ActionTypes.

-## Action and ActionType

-Actions, which are used by action tables, represent possible player inputs, such as JUMP_PRESS, JUMP_RELEASE, LEFT_PRESS, LEFT_TAP, LEFT_RELEASE, STRONG_PRESS, STRONG_RELEASE, etcetera.
-ActionTypes, which are used by state tables, condense Actions into classes like JUMP, LEFT, STRONG, etcetera.
-Actions are Enums and ActionTypes are IntEnums.

-Angles are treated differently by lookup tables and state tables.
-The former leaves them as normal integers (e.g. 180, 233, 47, etc), while the latter rounds them to the nearest 45 degree increment and then converts them into ANGLE_UP, ANGLE_DOWN, ANGLE_LEFT, ANGLE_RIGHT, or any pair of those that represents a diagonal.
+ActionTypes, which are IntEnums, condense Actions into classes like JUMP, LEFT, STRONG, etcetera.
+Angles are rounded to the nearest 45 degree increment and then converted into ANGLE_UP, ANGLE_DOWN, ANGLE_LEFT, ANGLE_RIGHT, or any pair of those that represents a diagonal.

 ## (Optional) Replay, Player, and LookupTable